AnthonyQ98/simplebank/README.md

 # SimpleBank

-A robust banking system built with Go, featuring a secure and scalable backend API with a simple frontend interface.
+A robust banking system built with Go, featuring a secure and scalable backend API.
 This project implements real-world banking operations including accounts, transfers, and authentication using modern development practices.

 ## ✨ Features